appwrite/playground-for-deno/README.md

 ## Get Started

-This playground doesn't include any android and Appwrite best practices but rather intended to show the most simple examples and use cases of using the Appwrite API in your deno application.
+This playground doesn't include any deno best practices but rather intended to show some of the most simple examples and use cases of using the Appwrite API in your deno application.

 ## System Requirements
 * A Linux/Windows system deno installed and path is properly set for deno command execution.